Jones scores in OT as Packers topple Buccaneers

 The Packers answered with a 14-play scoring drive that managed only a field goal.
 Hundley threw a poor pass to receiver Geronimo Allison, who was all alone for what should have been a 19-yard touchdown.

-NOTES: With a kickoff temperature of 42, this was the ninth December game in Lambeau Field history with a temperature of at least 40.
+NOTES: With a kickoff temperature of 42 degrees, this was the ninth December game in Lambeau Field history with a temperature of at least 40.
 The Packers were 8-0 in those games. ...
 Tampa Bay played without starting DE Robert Ayers (concussion), CB Vernon Hargreaves (hamstring) and RB Doug Martin (concussion). ...
+Without Martin, Peyton Barber rushed for a career-high 102 yards.
+He had only 88 yards on the season. ...
 Packers OLB Clay Matthews, who missed last week’s game and had 3.5 sacks on the season, had 2.5 on Sunday.
+Packers DT Kenny Clark, last year’s first-round pick, recorded his first two career sacks.
 Green Bay had seven sacks, second-most in franchise history behind its eight vs. Philadelphia in 2004.